Ensupang/Traffic-lights-management-system/a5-Final project/README.md

 for some value of jV j for one of the approaches, you should explain why there is such a spike.
 You should also explain apparent trends.
 For example, if, for one of the approaches, the running time seems to increase linearly with jV j, you should reason about why that is happening.
-Marking
-We will mark by: (1) Trying some inputs and checking your output, (2) inspecting your code to make sure that you are using pthreads correctly, and, (3) reading your report.
-2Figure 1: Example plot, generated using gnuplot.
-The error bars for Approx-2 are not visible because the standard deviation is small.
-• Marking script for compile/make etc. fails: automatic 0
-• Your program runs, awaits input and does not crash on input: + 20
-• Correctly implemented 2 new algorithms: + 20 each, total + 40
-• Generated plots: + 20
-• Report: + 20

 CMake
 As discussed below under \Submission Instructions", you should use a CMakeLists.txt file to build your project.
 We will build your project using the following sequence: